- 1. Explore White Beach

 Read on for the rundown of Boracay's must-do activities and must-visit spots.

-White Beach is Boracay's main tourist attraction and understandably the most jam-packed area since the most popular activity in the island is the Boracay sightseeing beach trip.
+White Beach is Boracay's main tourist attraction and, understandably, the most jam-packed area since the most popular activity on the island is the Boracay sightseeing beach trip.
 Aside from the undeniable charm of the beautiful white sand and sparkling azure waters, everything you need is a stone's throw away from White Beach.

-White Beach is divided into Station 1, 2, and 3.
+White Beach is divided into Stations 1, 2, and 3.
 Station 1 is where you'll find Boracay luxury resorts (some offering Philippine luxury vacation packages), as well as the famous rock formation called Willy's Rock.
 But you can still find luxury resorts in the Philippines outside of Station 1.

-Station 2 is home to mid-range hotels and big establishments such as D'Mall and D'Talipapa.
+Station 2 is home to mid-range Boracay hotels and big establishments such as D'Mall and D'Talipapa.
 It is also the main jump-off point for Boracay beach water activities.
-Boracay Station 3 hotels, on the other hand, is the hub for budget travelers.
+Boracay Station 3 hotels, on the other hand, is the hub for budget accommodations.
 It has a serene and quiet ambiance compared to other stations.

-Go off the beaten path and discover these beaches and islands scattered around Boracay map when you book your inland and island hopping tours.
+Go off the beaten path and discover these beaches and islands scattered around the Boracay map when you book your inland and Boracay island hopping tours.

 Overlooking the beach is a verdant forest on a cliff; there are also considerably fewer establishments on the beachfront.
 You can visit this by joining a day trip to Boracay Island.

 Situated on the northernmost tip of Boracay Island, Puka Beach is a 20-minute tricycle ride away from White Beach.
-You can bring your mats if you plan to stay here for a couple of hours.
+You can bring a mat if you plan to stay here for a couple of hours.

 This popular travel destination is one of the beaches included in most island-hopping excursions in Boracay.
 It's far from the three stations, which means there's a high chance you get to enjoy this unspoiled, idyllic beach with only a few people.